Trans march: Community conflicts

 During the organisation of the Toronto Trans March 2013, a conflict occurred following a decision made during one organising meeting to accept a request by the LGBT Consultative Committee of the Toronto Police Services to march in the Trans March.
 Many in the community objected to a police contingent of the march.
 They believed that it disregarded the facts of police brutality and harassment against trans people in Toronto.

 In the end, a community letter was presented to the LGBT Consultative Committee and the contingent did not march.

+London Trans+ Pride

+In London, the first London Trans+ Pride march was held on 14 September 2019.
+In July 2026, the march drew an estimated 150,000 participants.

 Other cities

 In 2007, a trans march was started in Minneapolis–St. Paul, United States.

 In Philadelphia, the first Philly Trans March was held in 2010.

 In São Paulo, Brazil, the first Trans March was held in 2018.

-In London, the first Trans Pride march was held on 14 September 2019.

 In Japan, the first Trans March was held in Shinjuku, Tokyo by Transgender Japan (TGJP) on 20 November 2021.
 About 500 people participated.
 The second Trans March is planned to be held on 12 November 2022.

+On March 28, 2026, the first Trans and Non-Binary March (in Spanish, Marcha Trans y No Binaria) in Peru took place on the streets of Lima, with a hundred people asserting their rights in the context of the electoral campaign for the 2026 general elections.